 Google My Business listing

 Google My Business (GMB) is a free online listing that can help your business appear in local searches on Google.
 It also allows clients to add reviews, which is a powerful marketing tool.
-If you don’t have a listing, you can get started by following Google’s step by step guidelines.
+If you don’t have a listing, you can get started by following our step by step guide.
 GMB listings are available for businesses without a ‘bricks and mortar’ presence, servicing a particular area, as well as more traditional storefronts that customers can visit.

 Areas to optimise on your GMB listing include: